-Join Jess Stratton for an in-depth discussion in this video Navigate the interface, part of Office 365: Learn Outlook.
+Join Jess Stratton for an in-depth discussion in this video Navigate the interface, part of Office 365: Learning Outlook.

 - Let's go over how to navigate Microsoft Outlook so that you can become more familiar with it throughout this course.
 At the very top of the screen is the ribbon.
 The ribbon is a tabbed interface that contains groups of actionable items that you would want to do for every module that you're in in Outlook.
 These tabs will change according to what you're in.
 For example, we're in the mail right now, but if we switch to the calendar, we'll have different tabs here with completely different options here.
 If I click File, this is where I can get into my Options, such as how to customize Outlook.

 I can view my accounts.
 And I can even add a new e-mail account.
 I'll click the arrow at the top left-hand side of the screen to go back to Outlook.
 At the bottom right-hand side of the screen, this is the status bar.
 This tells us what mail server we're connected to, and I can also click the plus sign and the minus sign on the bottom right-hand side of the screen to make the text larger or smaller in the preview pane.
 To the left-hand side above that is the task switcher.
 I can see that I'm in mail right now because the mail icon is blue, but I can also navigate back and forth between contacts, which Outlook calls people, the calendar, the tasks, and I can click the three dots to access options to change this view and to use my notes.